 No. supporting clauses 3

-Applicable supporting clauses 2
+Applicable supporting clauses 3

-Non-applicable supporting clauses 1 (11.3)
+Non-applicable supporting clauses 2

-Overall level of conformity High
+Overall level of conformity 1 (11.3)

-Non-conformance None
+Non-conformance High

 Penalties for fisheries related fisheries related violations include fines; forfeiture of fish, vessels, other property and quota; and imprisonment.
 With respect to permit sanctions, where applicable, the statutes that NOAA enforces generally provide broad authority to suspend or revoke permits.
 OLE agents and officers can assess civil penalties directly to the violator in the form of a summary settlement or can refer the case to NOAA's Office of General Counsel for Enforcement and Litigation who can impose a sanction on the vessels permit or further refer the case to the U.S. Attorney's Office for criminal proceedings.
 The low proportion of violations encountered during at-sea patrols of the Alaska fisheries demonstrates effective deterrence.